JoseSanzMartin/fifaPlayersJose/README.md

 ## Design

 I have used mobile first design and mixxins to reuse css code.
+In my project I have used a library that I have created for the footer of my exam.
+The repository can be found at:

 ## Assets